 Serving Different Needs

 One-size-fits-all or limited options, in my opinion, provide for inferior outcomes.
 Clients have different needs and objectives that many times can’t be serviced effectively by limited options.
-Captive firms that limit choice often restrict an advisor to using proprietary investment products with clients who could benefit from other products if they were available.
-They also often force the advisor to use a proprietary financial planning software or performance reporting tool that may not be as sophisticated as another tool an advisor might have chosen had they had the flexibility.
+Captive firms that limit choice often restrict a financial professional to using proprietary investment products with clients who could benefit from other products if they were available.
+They also often force the financial professional to use a proprietary financial planning software or performance reporting tool that may not be as sophisticated as another tool a financial professional might have chosen had they had the flexibility.

 Faster Technology Implementation

-Speaking of technology, platforms that support choice for advisors typically bring on new technology, products, and programs quickly as they become available.
-This enables the advisor to keep up with the latest and greatest methods of servicing their client’s needs.
-Change is occurring faster and faster in our business and the ability to keep up with that change can provide a competitive edge for our advisors and a better outcome for their clients.
+Speaking of technology, platforms that support choice for financial professionals typically bring on new technology, products, and programs quickly as they become available.
+This enables the financial professional to keep up with the latest and greatest methods of servicing their client’s needs.
+Change is occurring faster and faster in our business and the ability to keep up with that change can provide a competitive edge for our financial professionals and a better outcome for their clients.
 Firms that take years to implement new technology will be left behind as the pace of change increases.

 Cutting Expenses and Cost